Buffalo Soldiers in Wyoming and the West

 Most of the Black troops’ service was stateside and peaceful.
 Yet it continued to be plagued by racial strife.
 Many incidents began like the one in Suggs, with violent harassment by whites in town leading to retaliation by larger groups of armed, Black troops.

-Racial tensions involving troops of 25th Infantry recently stationed near Brownsville, Texas, in the summer of 1906 led to the death of one black soldier and two white citizens.
-In a second incident, a white bartender was shot to death and a Hispanic policeman wounded.
-Though the soldiers and their white officers protested that they had not been involved at all in the second incident, President Theodore Roosevelt ordered 167 of them dishonorably discharged.
+Racial tensions involving troops of the 25th Infantry recently stationed near Brownsville, Texas, in the summer of 1906 led to the death of one Black soldier and two White citizens.
+In a second incident, a White bartender was shot to death and a Hispanic policeman wounded.
+Though the soldiers and their White officers protested that they had not been involved at all in the second incident, President Theodore Roosevelt ordered 167 of them dishonorably discharged.
 This meant loss of their pensions and no chance at any future federal employment.

 In 1917, violence against Black troops by the police of Houston, Texas, provoked 100 or more soldiers of the 24th Infantry to mutiny and charge the city.
 Fifteen whites were killed, including four policemen and four Black soldiers.
 The Army brought charges against 118 Black soldiers.
 Twenty-nine were hanged, 53 were sentenced to life in prison, seven were acquitted, and the rest served prison terms of two to 20 years.

 Despite the evidence of the previous 50 years, the War Department decided black troops were unfit for combat.
 Almost no Black troops saw combat in World War I and few in World War II.
 Three of the four Black regiments were deactivated after World War II.